Are you looking for a fun hike in Southern Utah? Let me tell you about hiking to Lower Calf Creek Falls.

-At the turn off, Alan negotiates a fairly steep road down into a parking area and campground—RV’ers should check for length requirements before attempting this road.
+At the turn off to Cave Creek Recreation area, Alan negotiates a fairly steep road down into a parking area and campground—RV’ers should check for length requirements before attempting this road.

 Arrive early to find a parking space and to escape the crowds.
 This trail is very popular.

 After visiting the restroom facilities—there are none on the trail—we pick up a trail guide and deposit the small day-use fee in a metal box near the campground.
-I grab my hiking poles and we’re ready to go.
+I grab my hiking poles—which I really didn’t need for this trail, after all—and we’re ready to go.

 Lower Calf Creek Trail Highlights

-The entire trail is a pleasant, scenic hike but some features are worth stopping for a closer look.
+The entire trail to Lower Calf Creek Falls is a pleasant, scenic hike but some features are worth stopping for a closer look.
+At the trailhead, be sure to pick up a trail brochure that includes numbered viewpoints.
+Here are some of the highlights:

 If you peer closely at the canyon ledges across the canyon from Stop #5, you’ll find several granaries built by the Fremont Culture (AD 700 to AD 1300.)